About the stone ruins:

 Personal Experience: This is a rather short and easy hike but packs in a lot of beauty year-round.
-A decent amount of the hike is shaded and provides lush greenery even in the dry summer.
+A decent amount of the hike in the Summer Sage Woods is shaded and provides lush greenery even in the dry summer.
 I am adding this spot to our member’s section due to the homestead in hopes of preserving it from being graffitied.

 The destroyed homestead has changed rather dramatically over the past decade and I am wondering what happened?
-Below are 4 photos from the year 2000.
+Below are 4 photos from the year 2000 provided by Mary Shepardson.
 I am guessing a fire, but even then where did the half of the stones go?

 (Click to enlarge):

 CHECK OUT MORE MEMBERS SPOTS ON OUR SITE: